-4. CONCEPTION OF THE NATIONAL CENTRE OF SPACE TECHNOLOGIES GROUND STATION INFRASTRUCTURE the roof of the building, and the second node is receiving station for digital images located in a building with a special architecture (fig. 2).
-This infrastructure is widely used for promoting space technologies.
+IV.
+CONCEPTION OF THE NATIONAL CENTRE OF SPACE TECHNOLOGIES GROUND STATION INFRASTRUCTURE

+Ground stations for transmitting and receiving of telemetry data and satellite images represents the terrestrial infrastructure of microsatellite project.
+This infrastructure is located in the park - museum of technics, which enables all TUM's specialties students to familiarize with these problems.
+It has developed two distinct nodes: the telemetry communication located in NCST with antennas on the roof of the building of trials, and the second node receiving station for digital images is located in a building with a special architecture (fig. 2).
+This infrastructure is widely used for promoting space technology.
 Primarily to development and their design involved a large number of students for undergraduate thesis, master, including PhD students.
-Secondly, it is used to perform practical work and laboratory for smart grid related disciplines, radio and satellite communications.
-Were developed software for parabolic and telemetry antennas control, and a graphical user interface (GUI) for satellite position monitoring.
+Secondly, it is used to perform practical work and laboratory for smart grid related disciplines radio communications, satellite communications.
+Were developed the software for parabolic and telemetry antennas control, and a graphical user interface(GUI) for satellite position monitoring.